solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 select schemaname,relname,n_dead_tup,n_live_tup,round(n_dead_tup::float/n_live_tup::float*100) dead_pct,autovacuum_count,last_vacuum,last_autovacuum,last_autoanalyze,last_analyze from pg_stat_all_tables where n_live_tup >0;
 ```

-For more information on Azure Database for PostgreSQL Flexible Server autovacuum features read [Autovacuum Tuning in Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-autovacuum-tuning).
+For more information on Azure Database for PostgreSQL Flexible Server autovacuum features read [Autovacuum Tuning in Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-autovacuum-tuning).

 For a more in-depth look at the code change for this feature, reference [here](https://git.postgresql.org/gitweb/?p=postgresql.git;a=commitdiff;h=7d71d3dd080b9b147402db3365fe498f74704231).

 ### Using pg_stat_io for enhanced IO monitoring

-`pg_stat_io` is a new catalog view that displays statsitcs around `reads` and `writes` and as of Postgres 16, `extends` information.
+`pg_stat_io` is a new catalog view that displays statistics around `reads` and `writes` and as of Postgres 16, `extends` information.

 Per the [postgresql documentation](https://www.postgresql.org/docs/devel/monitoring-stats.html#MONITORING-PG-STAT-IO-VIEW) : "The pg_stat_io view will contain one row for each combination of backend type, target I/O object, and I/O context, showing cluster-wide I/O statistics.
 Combinations which do not make sense are omitted.